Create Segment with Co-Marketer

 Key Benefits

-- Full control after creation: Review, edit, and refine the generated rules manually
+• Full control after creation: Review, edit, refine and update the generated rules manually.

 Important Points to Remember